libriscv/docs/docs/godot/sandbox.md

     s.load_buffer(buffer)
 ```

 You can now add the Sandbox as a child to another node.
-This way avoids using ELF resources, and can be used to load programs downloaded from memory or compressed on disk.
+This way avoids using ELF resources, and can be used to load programs downloaded remotely or compressed on disk.